Kaholo/kaholo-plugin-docker/README.md

 ### Parameter: Working Directory
 This is the path to the directory containing a file named Dockerfile.
 A relative or absolute path may be used.
 If relative, it is relative to the default working directory on the Kaholo agent, e.g. `/twiddlebug/workspace`.
 To find the default working directory on any Kaholo agent, use the [Command Line plugin](https://github.com/Kaholo/kaholo-plugin-cmd/releases) to run command `pwd`.

-If using a file NOT named Dockerfile, e.g. Dockerfile.prod or Dockerfile.dev or build using a Dockerfile that is not in the build context (Working Directory), then use Method "Run Docker Command" instead.
-For example...
+### Parameter: Dockerfile Path

-   docker build -f dockerfiles/Dockerfile.debug -t myapp_debug .
+If left unspecified, the plugin will look for a file named `Dockerfile` in the Working Directory.
+To use a Dockerfile with a different file name or path, specify the path and filename here.
+For example, `dockerfiles/Dockerfile.debug`.

 ### Parameter: Tag
 This is the tag for the docker image being built - at minimum usually the repository name, e.g. `myapp`, and often including a version, e.g. `myapp:1.2.0`.
 If no tag is provided, the image will be created with an ID only, e.g. `28e09682c387`.
 If a tag IS provided, the tag and other information about the image is provided in Final Result as a JSON document, which makes access to the details from the code layer easier.
 For example the size of the image might be `kaholo.actions.Docker1.result.Size`, were `Docker1` is the ID of the specific Action from which the result is to be obtained.